yashranjan/LeetCode/0263-ugly-number/NOTES.md

 1) Hint: Remove all the 2s, 3s and 5s from the number.
 If the number is still >1, it's not an ugly number.
 Also, if n<=0, it's not an ungly number(since any one of the prime factor will be a negative number).
-TC - O(sqrt(n)) TC - O(1)
+TC - O(log(N)) TC - O(1)